Fingertips/WAD/README.md

     script: "bundle exec rake test:all"
     env:
       - S3_BUCKET_NAME=unique-wad-bucket-name
+      - S3_REGION=eu-west-1
       secure: "OTpNPEmXlMm70P4y6sE419Rr…"

 ### Setting up S3

 WAD doesn't automatically create a bucket for you.
-It also only supports buckets in Ireland.
+Please create one with the AWS console or the S3 tool of your choice.

+### Cleaning up

+Note that WAD **doesn't clean up** old bundles for you.
+If you change Gemfile.lock a lot and the bucket becomes very large, you probably want to clean out old bundles once in a while.

 ## Q & A